The Expanding Role of Bluetooth in Smart Buildings

 The 2017 release of the Bluetooth® mesh specifications have paved the way for the emergence of connected lighting as the key use case in building automation.
 One of the driving forces behind the momentum in connected lighting is the added benefit of leveraging that same Bluetooth wireless lighting grid as a platform for additional services.

-According to ABI Research, by 2021, 40% of all connected end points will be smart lighting based.
-In fact, retail, healthcare, airports, and museums are all early case studies for implementing this technology and have become proving grounds for the capabilities of Bluetooth in the smart building.
+According to ABI Research, by 2021, 40 percent of all connected end points will be smart lighting based.
+In fact, retail, healthcare, airports, and museums are all early case studies for implementing this technology and have become proving grounds for the capabilities of Bluetooth technology in the smart building.

 Lighting as a Platform